jrief/cmsplugin-text-wrapper/README.rst

 text-plugin-ng
 --------------
-There is another plugin which works similar to this one and is named **text-plugin-ng**.
+There is another plugin which works similar to this one: https://github.com/KristianOellegaard/cmsplugin-text-ng .
-This plugin is not intended to replace the default text plugin.
-Is is intended to be an additional alternative plugin.

-The plugin **text-plugin-ng** is not compatible with the current text plugin and additional tables have to maintained.
+The **text-plugin-ng** is not intended to replace the default text plugin.
+Is is intended to be an additional plugin to the built-in text plugin.
+It also is not compatible with the current text plugin and additional tables have to maintained.
 It thus is not as simple to use as **cmsplugin-text-wrapper**.